jackw3434/ArtificialLifeSimulation-Cplusplus-openGL/README.md

-# model loader and artificial life simulation ReadMe.md and report.
+# Model loader and Artificial life simulation ReadMe.md and Report.

 ## Project Aim
 To be able to create an obj loader for an artificial life simulation game.